architjoshi-db/arcion-docs/content/docs/sources/source-setup/Postgresql.md

 {{< /hint >}}

 ### Replication slots
-The replication slots hold the real-time changes of the source database.
-The preceding sample specifies two replicaiton slots in the following format:
+The replication slot hold the real-time changes of the source database.
+The preceding sample specifies a replication slot in the following format:

 ```YAML
 replication-slots: